 How does a school/program qualify for the State Championship?
 Qualifying scores for participation in the State Championship are determined by the NH Jump$tart Coalition program administrator.
 Qualifying scores are calculated by averaging the individual scores of each school or program’s top (6) scoring members, regardless of the number of people on the team.
 Therefore, whether your school is small or large, the size of the team will not affect your eligibility for the State Championship.
 The six (6) highest scoring schools in The Online Competition will be invited to the FinLit300 State Championship.

 If a coach has multiple classrooms of students participate in the online competition, how will the team be selected to represent the school/program?
 The coach of each school invited to the State Championship has the discretion to select up to six (6) eligible students (from those who competed in the online competition) to participate and represent the school at the live event.

 When and where is the State Championship event?
-The FinLit300 State Championship event will be held on April 30, 2019 at The Grappone Conference Center, Concord, NH.
+The FinLit300 State Championship event will be held on Wednesday, April 01, 2020 at a location to be determined.